Daviduche03/Daviduche03/README.md

 ---

 ## 🌟 Featured Projects
-### Personalized Learning Platform
-A real-time platform that uses AI agents to create a classroom environment, enabling interactive learning and real-time user management.

 ### Fraud Detection System
 A project focused on synthetic data generation, advanced feature engineering, and balancing data for training robust, interpretable fraud detection models.

 ### Visual Question Answering
 Exploring vision-language models to address challenges in answering questions based on visual inputs, enhancing multimodal understanding in AI systems.

-### Physics Simulations
-A series of experiments in physics simulations aimed at creating accessible learning tools in physics and engineering.

 ---